Jlbspyder/deep-range/README.md

 ## Acknowledgments

-I'd like to give a special shout out to Bosun Arifayan Github - [@Stizzle123] for his tremendious help with completing this project!
+I'd like to give a special shout out to Bosun Arifayan github.com/stizzle123 for his tremendious help with completing this project!